NexMaker-Fab/guide-book/doc/0manage/access_safety.md

     * You can apply to attend NexMaker academy and to be a graduate;
     * If you want go to lab for  visit  or doing some working(design, manufacture, test), you  need apply with supervisor through email(detail in "For supervisor" part);
     * Visitor has no right to use 3D printer, laser cutter, CNC ,drilling machine and grinder.
+    * <font color=#ff0000 size=12 face="黑体">If you have any potential dangerous or dangerous, you can use first aid kits(we would add soon) and inform supervisor as soon as possible</font>

 3. Duty:keep safety
 4. Open time: just in NexPCB's working time,and you need get supervise from supervisor;